makersacademy/bowling-challenge-ruby/README.md

 Bowling Challenge in Ruby
 =================

-## Update
+## Update 2/9/2021

-This is a simple bowling scorecard program written in Ruby, and using RSpec for testing.
+This is supposed to be a simple bowling scorecard program written in Ruby, and using RSpec for testing - it became quite complicated as I worked through it, however.
+This was a surprisingly tough challenge.

-This was a tough challenge and I'm disappointed not to finish it completely - I'm nearly done, but the scoring class doesn't currently talk to the frame/game classes.
-The scoring class calculates the scores per frame, I just need to hook it up so the frames obtain a score, and the game class totals them all up (or maybe the scoring class can also provide the total, which would make more sense).
+The program has scoring functionality (per frame and total score) incorporated into the Game class scorecard method.
+It has full logic for bonus throws in the final frame.

 This was diagrammed at the start (images to follow), and I wrote plenty of user stories, which I will also put up in the readme.

-I simply ran out of time, possibly through over-thinking and over-refactoring the earlier classes (the scoring class is a bit of a mess at the moment).
+The scoring class is rather unwieldy owing to the sheer number of possibilities - it can probably be refactored.

+The validity class is not hooked up to the game class yet - it is going to test whether the roll entered is valid or not (i.e. 10 pins for the first roll (and third roll of final frame), or 10 pins - first roll for second roll).

 It is fully tested, with 100% coverage using RSpec.